LewisHaley/stb-tester.com/templatematch-process.rst

 First Pass Matching and Associated Parameters
 =============================================

-As explained previously, the purpose of the first pass is to assess the best potential location within the source image to find the template.
-There are 6 template matching methods available within the OpenCV framework, however, we limit this to the 3 methods which normalize the results (with the Python API, though not with Gstreamer).
+The purpose of the first pass is to assess the best potential location within the source image to find the template.
+There are 6 template matching methods available within the OpenCV framework, however, we limit this to the 3 methods which normalize the results.
 This is because the normalization provides a context and an absolute strength of result, as the pixels all have a value within the range [0.0..1.0f].
 There are no real advantages to using the non-normalized methods.

-The method is set to method 1 by default, aka, ``CV_TM_SQDIFF_NORMED``.
+The method is set to ``sqdiff-normed`` by default.
 This can be overwritten by setting ``match_method`` within the **stbt** Python API.

 Here are the results from using the 3 normalized match methods to try and match